This page is aimed at supporting children, young people and families who may be feeling anxious or worried about being off school due to COVID-19.

-Oxford Owl for Home is a bright and colourful website with free resources available to download without registering.
+Oxford Owl for Home with free resources available to download without registering.
 Aimed at primary aged children, they offer activities for reading, English, mathematics and interactive games.
 There's also handy 'How To' videos, to explain tricky concepts.

-Body Coach Joe Wicks has live PE sessions on YouTube for children off school.
+Live PE sessions for children off school are available on the Joe Wicks YouTube Channel.
 Each day the live workout will start at 9am, if you can't make the 9am live workout, don't worry the video will be added to his page to can be watched when you are free.
-Click here to go to the page.

-Cosmic Kids has YouTube videos on Yoga and mindfulness relaxation the videos are designed for children aged 3+, click here to go to the page.
+Cosmic Kids has YouTube videos on Yoga and mindfulness relaxation the videos are designed for children aged 3+.

-For all the children who are interested in animals Edinburgh zoo has live feeds of the tigers, penguins, panda and koalas simple click here to see.
+For all the children who are interested in animals Edinburgh Zoo has live feeds of the tigers, penguins, panda and koalas.